Geodesic clustering of zeros of Eisenstein series for congruence groups: Downward imaginary concentration

 \begin{remark} The proof of optimality of the bound in Theorem \ref{mainIm} will be completed after the proof of Theorem \ref{mainconfig}, cf.\ Example \ref{opt}. \end{remark}

-In the case of $\Gamma(N)$ with $N$ not divisible by $4$, we can analyse the inequalities from the above reasoning and the proof of Theorem \ref{condu} in detail to give an explicit value for a constant $c=c_{\Gamma(N)}$ such that $\Im(z)<1+c/k$ for any zero $z$ of an Eisenstein series $E_k^{a,b}$ of sufficiently large weight $k$.
+In the case of $\Gamma(N)$ with $N$ not divisible by $4$, we can analyse the inequalities from the above reasoning and the proof of Theorem \ref{condu} in detail to give an explicit value for a constant $c=c_{\Gamma(N)}$.

-\begin{proof}[Proof of Proposition \ref{explicit} (part 1: explicit bound on $\Im(z)$)] Suppose $\Gamma=\Gamma(N)$ with $N$ not divisible by $4$.
-Following the proof of Theorem \ref{condu} and \eqref{eq: LowerBound uA}, we see that it suffices to choose $c$ such that
+\begin{proof}[Proof of Proposition \ref{explicit} (part 1: explicit bound on $\Im(z)$)] Suppose $N\ge 3$ is not divisible by $4$ and assume that $k\ge 2c^2$ (so that $c,k$ satisfy \eqref{ck}).
+Following the proof of Theorem \ref{condu} and using \eqref{eq: LowerBound uA}, we see that it suffices to choose $c$ such that